dmhacker/dmhacker-youtube/README.md

 ## Prerequisites

 Before setting up anything, follow [this blog post](https://elfsight.com/blog/2016/12/how-to-get-youtube-api-key-tutorial/) to obtain a YouTube API key.

-Save it for now, because it will come in use later.
+It will come in use later.

 ## Automatic Setup Process (recommended)